- Reasons Why Your Dog’s Breath Smells Like A Dead Animal

 What Should I Do If My Dog’s Breath Smells Like A Dead Animal?

-Generally, some simple and easy steps are all that you need to take to get rid of that carcass-like stench coming from your dog’s mouth.
+Generally, some simple and easy steps are all you need to take to eliminate that carcass-like stench from your dog’s mouth.

 Brush Teeth Regularly

 Brushing your dog’s teeth will help eradicate the stench leaving him with healthy teeth and strong gums.

-However, refrain from using human-specific toothpaste as they have chemical properties that can upset a dog’s stomach.
+However, you must refrain from using human-specific toothpaste as they have chemical properties that can upset a dog’s stomach.

 Try A Mouthwash

 The mouthwashes used for dogs differ from those made for our use.

 Purchase the one that is effective at fighting tartar and halitosis among dogs.

 There are special mouthwashes in stores that your dog will use without reluctance and hesitation.

 Add the liquid to your dog’s water bowl to prevent it from stinging your dog’s mouth.